EEGdecoding/Code-SBLEST/README.md

 ## Python code for SBLEST

-The Python scripts for SBLEST are implemented in PyTorch and have been fully tested.
+The Python scripts for SBLEST are implemented in PyTorch and have been fully tested with Python 3.9.

 ### File Descriptions